mesmo-dev/mesmo/README.md

 ## Acknowledgements

-- This work was financially supported by the Singapore National Research Foundation under its Campus for Research Excellence And Technological Enterprise (CREATE) programme.
+- MESMO is being developed in collaboration between [TUMCREATE](https://www.tum-create.edu.sg/), the [Institute for High Performance Computing, A*STAR](https://www.a-star.edu.sg/ihpc) and the [Chair of Renewable and Sustainable Energy Systems, TUM](https://www.ei.tum.de/en/ens/homepage/).
 - Sebastian Troitzsch implemented the initial version of MESMO and maintains this repository.
 - Sarmad Hanif and Kai Zhang developed the underlying electric grid modelling, fixed-point power flow solution and electric grid approximation methodologies.
 - Arif Ahmed implemented the implicit Z-bus power flow solution method & overhead line type definitions.
 - Mischa Grussmann developed the thermal grid modelling and approximation methodologies.
+- This work was financially supported by the Singapore National Research Foundation under its Campus for Research Excellence And Technological Enterprise (CREATE) programme.